frank-fs/frank/README.md

 ## Performance

 Benchmarks should never be taken at face value.
 The following are taken from the [web-frameworks](https://github.com/the-benchmarker/web-frameworks) application, which simply returns an `""` with a `200 OK` response.
-These benchmarks compare Frank, [Falco](https://github.com/pimbrouwers/Falco), [Giraffe](https://github.com/giraffe-fsharp/Giraffe), and [Suave](https://suave.io/) under a load of 2000 and 10000 concurrent requests for a duration of 10 seconds using [bombarider](https://github.com/codesenberg/bombardier).
+These benchmarks compare Frank, [Falco](https://github.com/pimbrouwers/Falco), [Giraffe](https://github.com/giraffe-fsharp/Giraffe), [Suave](https://suave.io/), and [WebSharper](https://websharper.com/)
+under a load of 2000 and 10000 concurrent requests for a duration of 10 seconds using [bombarider](https://github.com/codesenberg/bombardier).
+Frank, Falco, and Giraffe are all pretty well aligned, with each edging out the others in different runs.
+WebSharper is quite close behind and had surprising bursts of Max values on each run.

 ![Test machine stats](img/computer-info.png)